imransaa/.NET-training/README.md

-This Repository is for Contour trainee software developer working on .NET Tech stack
+This Repository is for Contour trainee software developers working on .NET Tech stack